ParthCv/precisely-3D-city-mapping/README.md

 - `lod` - This the level of detail that needs to be set while reading the file.
 This is an optional argument and has a default value of 3. lod can range from 0 to 4.

+- `force` - This is to force the overwriting of .gml a file if it's .json of the same name exist is it already exist while converting the json file.
+This is an optional argument and default is always false